 Gift of Life is a national model for the support, awareness and success of organ, eye and tissue donation through education, mentoring and collaboration with partners and individuals in the transplant community.
-Its vision is that, “All transplant needs are met in every community served.”
 Gift of Life seeks to educate the public regarding the life value of organ donation and to increase the number of organ donors through programs made available to local high schools and other large groups.
-Annually, Gift of Life reaches 30,000 students and their families through the Life Savers℠ program and more through community outreach.
-The Transplant Mentors program provides volunteers to assist individuals and their families during their transplant journey.
+Eurofins' support contributed to serving the needs of several transplant patients.

 - T-Celleforskning (Denmark)

-We will support T-cell research (immunotherapy) against birthmark cancer by Inge Marie Svane, Herlev Hospital.
-It is a private collection that will ensure continued research in T-cell therapy.
-The background is that the Ministry of Health will introduce an increase in fees for approved drug trials, which affects research not supported by the pharmaceutical industry.
+Eurofins supported T-cell research (immunotherapy) against birthmark cancer by Inge Marie Svane, Herlev Hospital, a private collection ensuring continued research in T-cell therapy.
+The reason for this support was the introduction by the Ministry of Health of an increase in fees for approved drug trials, affecting research not supported by the pharmaceutical industry.

 - British Science Association (UK)